 Requesting Letters of Recommendation for Residency Application

-Your letters of reference (LoR) are an important reflection of your academic performance and can serve as an important source of information about your distinguishing personal qualities as well.
+Your letters of recommendation (LoR) are an important reflection of your academic performance and can serve as an important source of information about your distinguishing personal qualities as well.
 While CVs and personal statements have many similarities from candidate to candidate, the letters of reference are an opportunity to qualify the factors that set you apart.